Vietnam Photo Tour

 This morning we say goodbye to the awe-inspiring landscapes we loved photographing.
 By afternoon, we drive back to Hanoi and board a flight to Hue.
 We then drive to our a luxurious 5-star hotel and get ready for some great night photography.
 Melia Vinpearl Hue Hotel, Hue City.

 We enjoy a great day in Hue starting with the sunrise over the lagoon just outside the city.
 Next, explore the grand Imperial City alongside beautiful Vietnamese models dressed in traditional outfits, bringing authenticity and cultural depth to every photo.
 Their exquisite white outfits contrasts perfectly with the detailed architecture and bold colors of this UNESCO World Heritage Site.
 Later, we capture fishermen casting their nets in time-honored fashion.
 You'll want to use a fast shutter speed to freeze the nets in various shapes.
 This is followed by a visit to the paper flower village.
 We will take pictures of a woman at work creates colorful and detailed flowers out of paper.
-The day winds down with a tranquil lantern ceremony along the river during the captivating blue hour.
+The day winds down with a tranquil lantern ceremony along the river during the captivating blue hour and a stunning candle lighting ceremony in an ancient temple.
 Overnight Melia Vinpearl Hue Hotel, Hue City

 blending skill with the sea’s rhythm.
 These moments will create lasting memories and stunning photographs of coastal life.
 We then driving to Da Nang and overnight in an airport hotel.